-\paragraph{Dataset} Long-form QA aims to generate comprehensive answers to questions seeking complex information \cite{eli5-fan-2019,asqa-stelmakh-2022}.
-The following question ``Where do the Philadelphia Eagles play their home games?'' could be asking about the city, sports complex, or stadium of their home games.
-We use ASQA \cite{asqa-stelmakh-2022} as our testbed where inputs are ambiguous questions with multiple interpretations, and outputs are comprehensive answers covering all.

-\paragraph{Setting} To answer ambiguous questions, systems must first identify possible interpretations and then provide answers for each of them, which for the above case is ``We need to consider the different possible locations or venues that could be considered the home field of the Philadelphia Eagles.
-These include the city, the sports complex, or the stadium.
-Therefore, this question has 3 interpretations and the answers are: (1) The city is Philadelphia.
-(2) The sports complex is the South Philadelphia Sports Complex.
-(3) The stadium is the Lincoln Financial Field stadium.''
-We found that in many cases, it is challenging even for humans to identify which aspect of the original question is ambiguous.
-Therefore, we created another setting where we provide a brief and generic hint to guide LMs to stay on track when generating interpretations and corresponding answers.
+\paragraph{Long-form QA} Long-form QA aims to generate comprehensive answers to questions seeking complex information \cite{eli5-fan-2019,asqa-stelmakh-2022}.
+We use ASQA \cite{asqa-stelmakh-2022} as our testbed where inputs are ambiguous questions with multiple interpretations, and outputs should cover all of them.
+For example, ``Where do the Philadelphia Eagles play their home games?'' could be asking about the city, sports complex, or stadium.
+We found in many cases it is challenging even for humans to identify which aspect of the question is ambiguous.
+Therefore, we created another setting (ASQA-hint) where we provide a brief hint to guide LMs to stay on track when generating answers.
 The hint for the above case is ``This question is ambiguous in terms of which specific location or venue is being referred to.''
-For both the original setting (ASQA) and the setting with hints (ASQA-hint), we manually annotate 8 exemplars (Prompt~\autoref{prompt:asqa_cot} and \autoref{prompt:asqahint_cot}), use BM25 over the Wikipedia corpus, and 3 retrieved documents to run experiments.
+Experimental setting details are included in \autoref{ap:setting}.